The Federal Budget

 Several polls have presented respondents a number of discretionary spending areas--without any spending level specified--and given the respondent the opportunity to call for increases or decreases, or to say that spending was too much or too little.
 In several areas, a majority has increased spending, or said that spending was too little.
 In only one instance did a majority say spending was too much: assistance to other countries, but this was not the case in another poll that asked about foreign aid.

-A 2018 NORC General Social Survey had respondents assess 16 areas of discretionary spending.
+A 2018 NORC General Social Survey had respondents assess 16 areas of discretionary spending:

 • For six areas, there was no majority saying the US spends either too little or too much.
 This included spending on the “military, armaments and defense/national defense”, as well as “foreign aid”, “assistance to big cities”, “welfare”, “assistance to black”, “supporting scientific research”,